 » Where is your okiya?

-My geisha house called as Yoshinoya which mainly has minarai (junior hangyoku/maiko who are apprentices) and senior geisha is located in Shinagawa’s Omori-Kaigan geisha district in Tokyo at the Oimachi area.
-As a hanamachi, it is quite small so there is no kenban (geisha office) and there are only two other okiya other than ours called as: Matsunoya, Namiki, and Ichigoya.
+My geisha house is called Yoshinoya and it mainly has minarai (junior hangyoku/maiko who are apprentices) and senior geisha is located in Shinagawa’s Omori-Kaigan geisha district in Tokyo at the Oimachi area.
+As a hanamachi, it is quite small so there is no kenban (geisha office) and there are only two other okiya other than ours called as Matsunoya, Namiki, and Ichigoya.

-» So tell me: why did you decide to become a geisha?
+» Why did you decide to become a geisha?

 » What did your family think when you told them that you wanted to become a geisha?

-» And what did you do in order to become a geisha?
+» What did you do in order to become a geisha?
 I can imagine that it was a tough process.